Graston and IASTM Therapy to Improve Health and Performance

 - Trigger the recruitment of specific repair cells in the body, fibroblasts, to come to the area treated and focus on repairing the tissue.

-What are the Benefits of Graston and IASTM Therapy at Rising Sun Chiropractic
+What are the Benefits of Graston and IASTM Therapy?

-In our daily lives, we rely on our bodies being able to move in expected and pain-free ways.
+In our daily lives, we rely on our bodies to be able to move in expected and pain-free ways.
 This movement requires free moving joints, healthy strong muscles, tendons, ligaments, and nerves.
-Injuries to these soft tissues play a significant role in the pain and dysfunction associated with back, shoulder, hip, knee, and really any joint of the body.
+Injuries to these soft tissues play a significant role in the pain and dysfunction associated with the back, shoulder, hip, knee, and any joint of the body.
 While it may not sound like a serious injury, a simple back muscle strain or strained ligament in the back can cause excruciating pain and difficulty with movement.
-Tendon injuries in the elbow are associated with golfers and tennis elbow.
-Fascia injuries in the foot lead to plantar fasciitis, the list goes on.

 The Graston and Advanced Soft Tissue Therapy offer several potential advantages to you in your recovery.
 With most soft tissue and joint injuries these techniques can: